arbor-sim/arbor/doc/morphology.rst

   :width: 100
   :align: center

-  The sample tree is a single sample with radius 3 μm.
+  The sample tree is a single sample with radius 3 μm and id 0.

 .. code:: Python